President of the Liberal Democrats

-The president of the Liberal Democrats chairs the Federal Board of the Liberal Democrats of the United Kingdom.
+The president of the Liberal Democrats chairs the Federal Board of the Liberal Democrats in the United Kingdom.

 The responsibilities of the president are similar to that of chairman of the Conservative Party or chairman of the Labour Party, although the role is elected by the membership for a fixed term.

 They are elected in an all-member ballot by Liberal Democrat party members for a three-year term (previously two-year terms).
 They may serve a maximum of two three-year terms.
-The next scheduled contest will occur in Autumn 2022 with the winner beginning their term of office on 1 January 2023.
-The election is conducted using the Single Transferable Vote.
+The next scheduled contest will occur in Autumn 2025 with the winner beginning their term of office on 1 January 2026.
+The election is conducted using the single transferable vote.

-The current president is Mark Pack, who was elected in 2019 and took office on 1 January 2020.
+The current president is Mark Pack, Baron Pack, who was elected in 2019 and took office on 1 January 2020.
+His replacement, Josh Babarinde, is due to take office on 1 January 2026.

 Eligibility to stand

-In order to be a candidate for president, the candidate must be a member of the Liberal Democrats and secure the nomination of not less than 200 members in not less than 20 local parties (including, for this purpose, the specified associated organisations representing youth and/or students).
+In order to be a candidate for president, the candidate must be a member of the Liberal Democrats and secure the nomination of not less than 200 members in not less than 20 local parties (including, for this purpose, the specified associated organisations representing youth or students).